ucanews.com reporter, Sri LankaUpdated: April 22, 2019 10:02 AM GMT

 The heavily damaged interior of St. Sebastian's Church, Negombo, Sri Lanka.
 (Photo from St. Sebastian's Church Facebook page)

 At least 290 people have been killed and hundreds more injured in eight explosions targeting churches and hotels in Sri Lanka.

 Images posted on the Facebook page of St. Sebastian’s Church in Negombo, 37km north of the capital Colombo, show a heavily damaged interior of the church and members of the congregation scrambling to help the injured.

 The images could not be immediately verified but Reuters reported a police official stating more than 50 people had been killed at St. Sebastian's alone.
-Watch this video for more on the attack against St. Sebastian’s Church.